Terminus-IMRC/sve-ntt/README.md

 Since the SVE is not *completely* scalable, some parameters such as the number of shuffle stages vary depending on the vector length; thus, the vector length needs to be fixed at compile time.
-Note that although SVE supports variable vector lengths from 128 to 2048 bits depending on the processor, **this implementation currently only supports 512-bit vectors**.
-Keep watching this repository for future updates!
+This library currently supports 128-bit, 256-bit, and 512-bit SVE units, which covers all the processors publicly available (as of July 2025).

 You can specify this using the `-msve-vector-bits=<bits>` compiler option, where `<bits>` is the vector length in bits.
-To obtain the best performance, you also need to enable optimizations towards your target architecture using the `-mcpu=<uarch>`, `-mtune=<uarch>`, and `-Ofast` compiler options, where `<uarch>` is the target microarchitecture.
+To obtain the best performance, you also need to enable optimizations towards your target processor using the `-mcpu=<uarch>`, `-mtune=<uarch>`, and `-Ofast` compiler options, where `<uarch>` is the target microarchitecture.
-The example values are as follows:
+The example combinations of these values are as follows:

 | Microarchitecture | Implemented/used in | `<uarch>` | `<bits>` |
 | -- | -- | -- | -- |